HikariKnight/pwtester/README.md

 (An anonynomous HaveIBeenPwned Password Tester)<br/>
 A GUI password tester utilizing the haveibeenpwned API for anonynomously checking if a password has been breached without exposing the password

-This python script lets you get a simple GUI for testing passwords in.
+This python (and golang) script lets you get a simple GUI for testing passwords in.
 The password you type in gets hashed to sha1, then the first 5 characters are fed to the HaveIBeenPWned Password Checker API to get a list of all breached passwords starting with the same sha1 range.